-- He listened to feedback, confronting his mistakes with a “Yup, I’m an idiot” apology on Ellen and a brilliant, if not painful to watch, Comedy Central Roast.
+- He listened to consumer feedback, confronting his branding mistakes with a “Yup, I’m an idiot” apology on Ellen and a brilliant, if not painful to watch, Comedy Central Roast.
 He’s very self-aware of his screw ups and is clearly in on the joke.

-- He evolved his style to remain current while staying true to his DNA; staying true to why people, his Beliebers, loved him in the first place.
+- He evolved his style to remain current while staying true to his DNA; staying authentic to why people, his Beliebers, loved him in the first place.

 - He’s surrounded himself with the right people, strategic industry experts like EDM gods Skrillex and Duplo, and master song writer Ed Sheeran.

 - And he’s delivering the quality goods and experience his customer expect, releasing quite possibly the best album of his career.
 As GQ said “As 2015 drew to a close, if you thought Justin Bieber’s music sucked, you were worse than snobbish—you were uninformed.”

 Sorry folks, it’s no longer cool to hate on Justin Bieber.

-Many brands have weathered tough times: Lululemon spent 2014 working hard to recover from the ‘sheer pants’ debacle.
+Many brands have weathered tough times: Lululemon spent 2014 working hard to recover from disappointing their customers with the ‘sheer pants’ debacle.
 Lego and Levi’s struggled for years against competitive brands providing more relevant offers to their customers only to (re)emerge as the “It” toy and denim brands of the year.
 So with focused, strategic work, a clear vision, belief in your brand mission and purpose, and a sprinkle of luck, some brands can come back from the edges.

 “Haters will say what they want.
 But their hate will never stop you from chasing your dream.”